Ansonhkg/Meine-Cookies-LocalStorage-Manager/README.md

 - **Export Data**: Export all cookies and local storage data from the current website.
 - **Import Data**: Import cookies and local storage data back into the website.
+- **Encryption**: Optionally encrypt data during export and decrypt during import using a password.

 ## Installation 🛠️